NetaSohlberg/Huffman-Code/README.md

 ## How Huffman Coding Works (Step by Step)

+Huffman coding follows these steps to build an optimal prefix-free encoding scheme.
+If two nodes have the same frequency, they are ordered alphabetically.

+### Example: Encoding "hello"

 Let's encode the word **"hello"** using Huffman Coding:

 1. **Calculate Character Frequencies**